pabloswfly/LEOPharma_test/README.md

-# leopharma_test
+# LEO Pharma Test
-Evaluation test on gene expression for a student position in LEO Pharma pharmaceutical company.
+This is my submitted solution for the evaluation test on gene expression for a student position in LEO Pharma pharmaceutical company.

 The code was writen in R and the document was compiled with Markdown.